BottleRocketStudios/Android-Continuity/README.md

             MyPresenter myPresenter = continuityRepository.with(this, MyPresenter.class).build();
         }

 **NOTE:** This will not be the same instance that was provided to the Activity in the example above even if the Fragment is attached to that Activity.
-If you want them to receive the same Presenter(not recommended) pass the Activity instance as the Anchor for both calls.
-You shouldn't share Presenters or really any other object this way.
+That is working as intended.
+There is a way that both the Fragment and Activity could share the same Presenter, but you should not do it and I'm not going to tell you how.

 #### Cleanup
 **IMPORTANT:** In your BaseActivity and BaseFragment or any one-off Fragments/DialogFragments it is a best practice to cleanup your anchor manually in the onDestroy method.